mnmnc/p0r/README.md

 You might wonder - "Why would anyone resign from using Outlook rules wizard?".

 I'm not sure if you stumbled on the same problem with Outlook rules that troubled me, but here it is:
 You have very limited space for Outlook rules.
-As quote from microsoft [KB page](http://support.microsoft.com/kb/886616) says:
+This is a quote from microsoft [KB page](http://support.microsoft.com/kb/886616):

 > The rules size limit for mailboxes in Exchange Server 2007 (and later) has a default size of *64 KB per mailbox*.
 The total rules size limit is also customizable limit up to 256 KB per mailbox.